ekstroem/FV2019/README.md

                          percent=rep(1/13, 13))
     ```

 *    Each prediction is score by the Brier score: the mean squared prediction error when comparing to the actual distribution of votes after the election.
+Smallest score wins.